Practice Reading & Speaking with an American accent

 Is Practice Reading & Speaking suitable for an American English accent?
 Would you like to analyse the similarities and differences between an American English and British English accent?
 Surprisingly, the English and American English accents have more similarities than differences.
 For example we pronounce nearly all of the consonants in the same way.
 The only consonant differences are that with an American English accent the letter ‘r’ has a longer or more exaggerated sound.
-When doubled, the letter ‘t’ sounds like ‘d’ (as in dog) in American English.
+When doubled, the letter ‘t’ can sound like ‘d’ (as in dog) in American English.
+As in the the word ‘Italy’.
 Check the chart below

 So let’s use the phonics course sold on this website (Practice Reading & Speaking) to demonstrate the differences between an English accent and American English accent.
 We need to analyse what is the same, similar or different about the way we speak.

-British English phonic course – An analysis for American English speakers?
+British English phonic course for American English speakers

 Now for vowel digraphs.
 Two are different in American English.
 Firstly, the ‘ar’ sound in British English sounds more like the short ‘a’ vowel sound (as in ‘cat‘)when speaking with an American accent.
 Secondly, the ‘or’ sound in British English (as in ‘ball’), at times sounds more like the ‘ar’ sound in English when speaking with an American accent.
 The rest of the vowel digraphs sound either the same or similar.
 If a sound has only a slight difference in American English (such as the sound is longer or more exaggerated than in British English) the course is still appropriate for your students.